paul5000/StoryMapper/en/index.md

 ---
 # Hello Storyteller,

-thanks for helping us to re-imagine the Sint-Laurentius church and participating in our interactive research project on visual storytelling.
+Thanks for helping us to re-imagine the Sint-Laurentius church and participating in our interactive research project on visual storytelling.

 The Sint-Laurentius church in Veltem gets reconverted.
 To reach a collaborative and supported function, the municipality launches the participatory trajectory ‘Dorp aan zet’ #buurthuisopkruissnelheid, where they invite residents, enthusiasts and interest groups to think along about the function of the St-Laurentius church.
 This interactive research project serves as a supplement to the participatory trajectory of the see-through churches.